-Over the last two decades, Colorado has become one of the nation’s leading producers and exporters of climate-destroying fossil fuels; natural gas production has almost tripled since 2000 to almost 1.7 billion cubic feet annually, while crude oil production, which had never exceeded 40 million barrels annually as recently as 2011, has skyrocketed to reach 115 million barrels or more in each of the last three years.
+Over the last two decades, Colorado has become one of the nation’s leading producers and exporters of climate-destroying fossil fuels; natural gas production has almost tripled since 2000 to almost 1.7 trillion cubic feet annually, while crude oil production, which had never exceeded 40 million barrels annually as recently as 2011, has skyrocketed to reach 115 million barrels or more in each of the last three years.

 Those are far greater quantities of oil and gas than Colorado could ever consume on its own.
-Even as electric utilities have greatly ramped up gas-fired electricity generation over the last decade, Colorado only used about 97 million cubic feet of natural gas for electric power in 2016, according to estimates from the Energy Information Administration.
+Even as electric utilities have greatly ramped up gas-fired electricity generation over the last decade, Colorado only used about 97 billion cubic feet of natural gas for electric power in 2016, according to estimates from the Energy Information Administration.
 That’s less than six percent of the total produced by the state in the same year.

 Of course, many of the climate gains to be made in the electric power sector—which accounts for a little less than a third of U.S. greenhouse gas emissions in any given year—will come from phasing out coal, the dirtiest of all fossil fuels.
 But this transition is already well under way, and has been for years.
 Just last week, Xcel Energy, Colorado’s largest power supplier, announced that it’s targeting a 55 percent renewable energy mix by 2026, driven by the planned retirement of several coal-fired plants.
 That a for-profit monopoly, accountable only to its shareholders, is volunteering to achieve 55 by 26 absent any real governmental pressure or intervention is necessary context for judging the supposed bold ambition of 100 by 40.